 If your doctor thinks you are at high risk of your lymphoma affecting your brain and spinal cord (central nervous system or CNS), you might have additional chemotherapy drugs to try to prevent this.
 You might have these drugs given into a vein (intravenously) or through a lumbar puncture into the fluid around your spinal cord (intrathecal injection).
 This is called CNS prophylaxis.

 If you respond to chemotherapy and you are well enough, your doctor is likely to recommend that you have a donor (allogeneic) stem cell transplant.
 This gives you a better chance of staying in remission (no evidence of lymphoma).
+If you don’t respond to chemotherapy, you will switch to a different type of chemotherapy and be considered for a clinical trial if there is one suitable for you.

 - a targeted drug, usually through a clinical trial